 Graduates with fond memories of Maxwell give regularly to the Annual Fund and other priorities that arise.
 But when the donor starts to think about his or her ultimate Maxwell legacy, the strategy often involves planned giving.

-“Planned giving provides a way to make a signature gift to an institution you believe in,” says Linda Birnbaum, assistant dean for development, “leveraging your estate to fund a gift greater than you probably ever imagined.”
+“Planned giving provides a way to make a signature gift to an institution you believe in,” says Linda Birnbaum, assistant dean for advancement, “leveraging your estate to fund a gift greater than you probably ever imagined.”

 And, while creating a legacy at Maxwell, planned giving also allows donors to provide for loved ones.
 Thoughtful estate planning can result in tax savings and may reduce probate expenses.